tiberlab/tibercad/README.md

 Compilation
 -----------

-tiberCAD can be compiled by defining a site configuration in compilation/ and running build_all.
+tiberCAD can be compiled by defining a site configuration in compilation/site_config.sh and running build_all.
 This will download necessary libraries and configure and compile all code.
+Example site configurations are in the site_configuration subdirectory.
+Note that currently standard installations of PETSc and SLEPc, and therefore libmesh, cannot yet be used.
+In future, the compilation scripts might be changed to make this possible.